BenEmdon/Swift-iOS-Workshop/README.md

-# Swiftly and iOS Workshop 📱
+# Swift and iOS Workshop 📱

 Have you wanted to learn how to make app?
 Don't know how?
 Don't even know where to start?
 Well you've come to the right place!